Are Some Doctors More Prone to Medical Malpractice Than Others?

 [The New England Journal of Medicine has a summary of the study to be found here.]

 If you or a loved one has been hurt by medical malpractice in Missouri or Arkansas, Johnson, Vorhees & Martucci can help you build a claim that accounts for all of your damages.
-Our medical malpractice attorneys in Joplin, Springfield, Rogers, and Bentonville have 140+ years of collective experience, only collect a paycheck if you collect a settlement, and offer free initial consultations.
+Our medical malpractice attorneys in Joplin and Springfield have 140+ years of collective experience, only collect a paycheck if you collect a settlement, and offer free initial consultations.
 Call 417.313.1130 today!